 Which brings up the multi million dollar question of where the unintelligible gibberish and crazy movements come from?
 Can any Christian believe for one moment that God has bestowed the gift of the Holy Spirit on Christians, non-Christians, cults, and pagans without any discrimination whatsoever.
 Or is it that most Christians know, but rarely seems to take seriously, is the fact that not every spirit is of God... and extremely dangerous to us.
 If this is true, how did evil spirits infiltrate the church?

 Move of God or demonic deception?
 It is extremely disturbing to make a comparison between the experiences and behaviour of the people at Toronto, Brownsville and Lakeland with disciples of Hindu gurus who have had a conferring of a form of spiritual "power" or Kundalini awakening on them.

 Walking The Labyrinth

-The Labyrinth, touted as a medieval tool for the Postmodern Age, originated with pagan spirituality, was directly imported from a Cathedral where the focus of worship is the Black Madonna, and was introduced to the western church by a Den of Vipers called Grace Cathedral.
-Yet, discernment being at such an all time low, thousands of Christians are embracing this age-old occult practice.
+The Labyrinth, touted as a medieval tool for the Postmodern Age, originated with pagan spirituality, was directly imported from a Cathedral where the focus of worship is the Black Madonna.
+It was introduced to the western church by a Den of Vipers called Grace Cathedral.
+Is it a coincidence that within the last 20 years an ancient practice that had been abandoned by the “Church” has once again been introduced into the church?
+Discernment being at such an all time low, the practice is being welcomed with open arms by thousands of Christians embracing this age-old occult practice.

 Santa Claus..
 Pretender To The Throne